vitaliiko/useful-scripts/commands/git.md

 git push origin branch1:branch2
 git push <remote> <branch with new changes>:<branch you are pushing to>

+#### Count of commits by author
+git shortlog -s -n --all --no-merges

 #### Use Sublime as a default editor
 git config --global core.editor "subl -n -w"